booktree/booktree/README.md

 -   **support**: we are **installable locally** for free and we sell **technical support**.
 -   **book sale**.
 Authors can sell books, and we take a small percentage of their profit.
 -   we will stay almost entirely **open source** forever, so that anyone can contribute with great features.

-# Why the idea is good

--   The current coding / project management workflow is close to **optimal** for creation of code.

-    Version control used for every single serious software project today.

-    GitHub, a popular web interface had 3M users and 100M $ investment in 2012.

-    Version control has helped the creation of open source libraries developed by thousands and used by millions, such as Firefox, the Linux kernel, GCC, jQuery, and many more.

-    Books are **very similar** to code, but their development process is still on the **paper age**.

-    We can **reuse** much of the existing coding infra structure to develop books and manage classes.

--   Students are greatly motivated by improving and creating books **themselves** to get recognition and jobs.

--   Teachers can do their jobs at the same time as they collaborate with other teacher to create the perfect learning environment, become more famous and get better jobs.

--   There are other projects which have **insufficient subsets** of what must be done, some of which are already financially bootstrapped.

-    Because of our code reuse, we can offer a better product than them.

--   Specializing in books means that we can compile the books ourselves since there are few possible input / output types, allowing:

-    - users to develop from the web UI without installing anything
-    - users to sell the compiled output from our website

--   Books have much lower costs than videos to:

-    - create
-    - modify
-    - search
-    - transmit and store, because files are smaller

-    A sequence of well chosen images is better than a video because it is easy to refer to one of the images.

 # Architecture